Diploma in Wildlife Documentary Film-Making

 • All vehicles and transportation overland required during your course

-Places on this course are now being fille; and as all of the UK Wildlife Film School courses are booked on a ´First-come, First-served´ basis, so it is highly recommended that you book early to secure your place.
+Places on this course are now being filled; and as all of the UK Wildlife Film School courses are booked on a ´First-come, First-served´ basis, so it is highly recommended that you book early to secure your place.

 You are not able to book after the closing date, Friday 6th April 2018

 Please Note: Flights to the UK are not included in your course fees as our students fly in from many different destinations around the world.

 Module 1 - Research of and preparation of wildlife programming (On–line Module)

 Module 2 - Fundamental production skills

 Module 3 - Audio recording in the field

 Module 4 - Production, Post-production & editing